micmejia/bible-dump/NKJV/Matthew/Matt 26.md

 "You know that after two days is the Passover, and the Son of Man will be delivered up to be crucified."

 ###### 3
-Then the chief priests, [^a]the scribes, and the elders of the people assembled at the palace of the high priest, who was called Caiaphas,
+Then the chief priests, the scribes, and the elders of the people assembled at the palace of the high priest, who was called Caiaphas,

 ###### 4
-and plotted to take Jesus by [^b]trickery and kill _Him._
+and plotted to take Jesus by trickery and kill _Him._

 ###### 5
 But they said, "Not during the feast, lest there be an uproar among the people." ## The Anointing at Bethany